 Throughout the existence of Eva and the Vagabond Tales, many people have expressed gratitude for music that people can relate to.
 "It is often the hardest music to express on a daily basis, and not too many people want to feel these emotions or connect with that part of themselves, but when they do want to, it is incredibly important that [this kind of music] is available to them."- Eva Mikhailovna.

-Though numerous friends and talented musicians have come through the years and added their personal touch to the music, the live band currently consists of four members: Eva Mikhailovna, Jasmine Capitulo, Al Arteaga, and Jacob Pflum.
+During live performances, Mikhailovna is accompanied by a group of musicians whom are known as the "Vagabonds".
+The Vagabonds consist of accordion, bass, percussion, trumpets, violins, piano, and other various instruments, although more commonly the band can be found playing as a four piece group.
+Currently, Mikhailovna is accompanied by long time members Alan Arteaga, Jasmine Capitulo (accordion) and Jacob Pflum (percussion).
 The band continues building it's sound from the foundations of old time music and melancholy story-telling, bending the laws of traditional songwriting and sound.
 "The main intriguing factor about The Vagabond Tales is the inexplicit chameleon effect of ageless mood,” writes Independent Feedback Blog.
-The group is continuing to extend its fan base across the United States, while writing and arranging more pieces for the future, touring, and performing all around their home in California.
+The music is continuing to extend its fan base across the United States, while Mikhailovna is writing and arranging more pieces for the future, touring, and performing all around the west coast.
 "The natural evolution of their sound will be one to look out for, because they are one sleeper hit group that can go somewhere."
 (Independent Feedback Blog)